alexrutherford/youtube_scraping/README.md

 *log.csv* stores record of API requests for debugging and understanding API behaviour *out.csv* stores

 1.Video title, author and id (URL is youtube.com/watch?v=<id>) 2.Comment, comment author information (summary, location and display name)

+##Known Issues

+The search API will often return duplicate videos when paging through the search results past the first 500 videos.
+It is possible that the same video is listed twice; once as an original and again when placed in a playlist.
+There may be new results listed on later pages however ([discussion here]{https://code.google.com/p/gdata-issues/issues/detail?id=3979})

 ##Requirements